Jgkmnx/INFOTC-1600_Project04/linux-basics.md

 # What is Linux

 Linux is an open-source operating system that began in 1991 as a project by Linus Torvalds with the creation of the Linux kernel.
-Over time, it has grown into a powerful and flexible platform through the contributions of thousands of developers worldwide who continue to improve and expand its capabilities.
+Over time, it has grown into a powerful and flexible platform through the contributions of thousands of developers worldwide who continue to improve and expand its capabilities[1].

 As an operating system, Linux controls how your computer functions by managing hardware and system resources to keep everything running efficiently.
-It also offers a wide selection of desktop environments, allowing users to customize both the appearance and usability of their system to suit individual preferences.
-[1]
+It also offers a wide selection of desktop environments, allowing users to customize both the appearance and usability of their system to suit individual preferences[1].

 ![Linux Penguin](linux.jpg)